6 Top European Attractions

 Every summer, the State Rooms at Buckingham Palace, the official London residence of the United Kingdom’s royal family, are opened to the public.
 Through Feb.
 5, 2017, visitors can take guided tours through the 19 rooms to admire their gilded ceilings, sparkling chandeliers and masterpiece artworks.
 Just book early, if you plan to go.
 Tours are limited to 30 people per group.
 You can also watch the Changing of the Guard, which takes place when the weather permits.
 See the website for a schedule of times and days.

-Don’t miss: The Garden Highlights group tour, which can be combined with the State Rooms tour from Aug.
-7-Sept.
-22, 2017.
+Don’t miss: The Garden Highlights group tour, which can be combined with the State Rooms tour.
 The 39-acre palace garden is planted with some 200 trees, roses, wisteria, and more than 350 kinds of wildflowers and is the stunning setting for the Queen’s Garden Parties.

 Guinness Storehouse, Dublin, Ireland